Mauna Loa: Structure

-Mauna Loa is the largest subaerial and second largest overall volcano in the world (behind Tamu Massif), covering a land area of 5271 km2 and spans a maximum width of 120 km.
+Mauna Loa is the largest active volcano on Earth and the planet's third largest volcano behind Pūhāhonu, which is also in the Hawaiian chain, and the Tamu Massif.
+It covers a land area of 5271 km2 and spans a maximum width of 120 km.
 Consisting of approximately 65000 to 80000 km3 of solid rock, it makes up more than half of the surface area of the island of Hawaiʻi.
 Combining the volcano's extensive submarine flanks (5000 m to the sea floor) and 4170 m subaerial height, Mauna Loa rises 9170 m from base to summit, greater than the 8848 m elevation of Mount Everest from sea level to its summit.
 In addition, much of the mountain is invisible even underwater: its mass depresses the crust beneath it by another 8 km, in the shape of an inverse mountain, meaning the total height of Mauna Loa from the start of its eruptive history is about 17170 m.

 Mauna Loa is a typical shield volcano in form, taking the shape of a long, broad dome extending down to the ocean floor whose slopes are about 12° at their steepest, a consequence of its extremely fluid lava.
 The shield-stage lavas that built the enormous main mass of the mountain are tholeiitic basalts, like those of Mauna Kea, created through the mixing of primary magma and subducted oceanic crust.
 Mauna Loa's summit hosts three overlapping pit craters arranged northeast–southwest, the first and last roughly 1 km in diameter and the second an oblong 4.2 × 2.5 km feature; together these three craters make up the 6.2 by 2.5 km summit caldera Mokuʻāweoweo, so named for the Hawaiian ʻāweoweo fish (Priacanthus meeki), purportedly due to the resemblance of its eruptive fires to the coloration of the fish.
 Mokuʻāweoweo's caldera floor lies between 170 and 50 m beneath its rim and it is only the latest of several calderas that have formed and reformed over the volcano's life.
 It was created between 1,000 and 1,500 years ago by a large eruption from Mauna Loa's northeast rift zone, which emptied out a shallow magma chamber beneath the summit and collapsed it into its present form.
 Additionally, two smaller pit craters lie southwest of the caldera, named Lua Hou (New Pit) and Lua Hohonu (Deep Pit).